working-in-laboratory-picture-id506712124-min

 An example of a graduate-level forensic biology program is the master’s of science in forensic sciences program at Oklahoma State University.
 This FEPAC-accredited 30-credit program features a concentration in forensic biology and DNA.
 Students seeking admission to this program are encouraged to have a degree or college-equivalent coursework in biology, genetics, or molecular biology as a foundation for this death scene investigation-focused degree program.
 Forensic biologists with master’s degrees can benefit from opportunities for advancement in crime laboratories.

 Step six: earn a doctoral degree in forensic science (optional, two to seven years).
-While doctoral programs in forensic biology are rare, it is more common to find forensic science doctoral programs that specialize in a concentration in biology.
+While doctoral programs in forensic biology are rare, it is more common to find forensic science doctoral programs specializing in a concentration in biology.

 West Virginia University has FEPAC-accredited undergraduate and graduate programs and offers a PhD program in forensic science.
 PhDs from this program are prepared for work in academia, government, or private industry as forensic science laboratory specialists.
-Doctoral students in this program must take five additional courses in addition to the master’s of science coursework and complete a doctoral dissertation.
+Doctoral students in this program must take five additional courses besides the master’s of science coursework and complete a doctoral dissertation.

 Forensic Biologist Tasks and Responsibilities